 The IET has offices in the UK, China, Hong Kong, India and the USA.
-In 2018, it had a global income of approximately £68.7m and employed about approximately 670 people worldwide.
+In 2019, it had a global income of approximately £65.5m and in 2019 employed an average of 646 people worldwide.
 Its activities are supported by over 4,000 volunteers worldwide.

 In order to deliver its activities, the IET works with a range of suppliers, including publishing services, software services, catering and facilities management, and professional services.

 The IET has an Anti-Slavery Policy in place and offers guidance on whistleblowing on its website.
 In 2019 the IET undertook a risk assessment to identify areas of its supply chain which might be susceptible to slavery or human trafficking.
 The risk assessment considered both geographic and sector risk.
 It identified that as regards its operations and supply chains, catering and other services at its venues represented a risk, as did the use of certain outsourced services in India.

 In 2016, the IET requested the relevant suppliers to confirm the measures they had in place to combat slavery and human trafficking.
 Since then, contracts with significant new suppliers, or new suppliers in sectors or countries where the risk of slavery is higher, include clauses regarding anti-slavery measures.

 In 2019 the IET employed a dedicated Property and Procurement Manager whose roles includes overseeing the supplier process as part of its ongoing commitment to improving processes.

 During 2019 the IET underwent a brand refresh, and due diligence was carried out on all merchandise providers.